"No more Snapchat, that's the end of the world"

 This becomes much more interesting when we take into account the activities that take place around the moon.
 The many satellites that are currently in outer space are used for sourcing information for maps, the internet and weather reports.

 One of the emerging challenges is technological warfare, meaning that nation states could be waging a ‘war against satellites’ over space jurisdictions.
-This potentially could impact up access to a stable internet connection, accurate weather updates.
+This potentially could impact on access to a stable internet connection, accurate weather updates or even GPS signals!

 Or as Dale succinctly puts it, “No more Snapchat, that's the end of the world”.

-This is an emerging area of law that the Adelaide Law School has a strong tradition of expertise in, offering Strategic Space Law as an elective for postgraduate law coursework and International Law as a compulsory elective in the Bachelor of Laws undergraduate program.
+This is an emerging area of law in which the Adelaide Law School has a strong tradition of expertise in, offering Strategic Space Law as an elective for postgraduate law coursework and International Law as a compulsory elective in the Bachelor of Laws undergraduate program.